NCEAS/eml/docs/eml-semantic-annotation-primer.md

 </eml>
 ```

-As with the prior examples, ideally the *subjects* of Annotations would be dereferenceable HTTP URI's.
+As with the prior examples, ideally the *subjects* of annotations would be dereferenceable HTTP URIs.
 If they are not, one must depend on dedicated systems to effectively process them.

 **See [Example 4 as an RDF graph](#rdf-eml-example-4)**